st3w4r/openai-partial-stream/spec/CHALLENGES.md

 - One by one mode return the whole entity.
 - Batch mode return the whole payload.
 - Handle escaped characters.
+- Raw text to JSON.
+Convert a raw text to valid JSON entity.